Joe is an online weight loss coach and qualified personal trainer of 15 years who helps busy, professional men and women

 If you’re not losing weight despite a calorie deficit (or what you think is a calorie deficit), you either need to drop your average daily calorie intake, increase your activity, or both until you start losing weight – as soon as that starts happening you KNOW you’re in a calorie deficit.

 So why might you don’t actually be in a calorie deficit, even though you think you are?

 If you’re so damned sure that you’re in a deficit, your tracking had better be on point.
 There are many mistakes people making with tracking; including

 - Not tracking everything – if you’re going to track, track EVERYTHING.
 That includes coffees (yes your Starbucks triple Frappachino with chocolate chips and whipped cream does have calories in – and lots of them), mayonnaise, that cheeky Fanta; all of it.

-- Tracking cooked weight instead of raw weight – 100g of raw pasta is very different from 100g of cooked pasta – you can see the differences below.
+- Tracking cooked weight instead of raw weight – 100g of raw rice is very different from 100g of cooked rice – you can see the differences below.
 Don’t make this mistake

 - Not tracking at weekends – contrary to what Karen in accounts says, weekend calories do count – your body doesn’t acknowledge that you deserve a ‘treat, so make sure you’re tracking every day.